NDC Board of Directors

 Senior Vice President Chief Diversity, Equity and Inclusion Officer

-Nate Bennett III is responsible for leading the company’s Diversity & Inclusion office.
+Nate Bennett III is responsible for leading the company’s Diversity, Equity & Inclusion office.
 This office has been established to drive key diversity initiatives throughout the bank.
-Additionally, Mr. Bennett’s other responsibilities include leading all talent acquisition activities for Comerica Bank.

 Mr. Bennett joined Comerica in 2009 as the Vice President, Texas Market Staffing Manager.
-He was named Senior Vice President, Talent Acquisition in 2010.
+He was named Senior Vice President, Talent Acquisition Director in 2010.
 In mid-2016, he was named the Chief Diversity Officer and Senior Vice President, Head of Talent Acquisition.
+In 2022 Nate began to focus solely on leading Diversity, Equity and Inclusion strategies throughout the bank.

 Before joining Comerica, he worked for several Fortune 500 companies in various roles in Talent Acquisition all in two major industries Consumer Retail and Financial Services.
 Prior to joining Comerica Bank, he led Talent Acquisition Services for a 17,000-employee division at Bank of America.
 His 20+ years of experience in Human Resources Talent Acquisition covers the areas from executive recruitment through global recruitment where he spent time in Seoul, Korea leading various recruitment efforts for Walmart Stores.